joshuahedlund/api-test/README.md

 ## Endpoints

+> GET /profile/{id}

 View a profile

-> GET /profile/{id}

-View all profiles

 > GET /profiles/list

-View all profiles with interactions
+View list of profiles

+- `?includeInteractions` to include interactions in records
+- `?all` to return all results as a single page
+- `?page={int}` to return results by page

-> GET /profiles/list?includeInteractions
+> GET /interaction/{id}

 View an interaction

-> GET /interaction/{id}
+> POST /profile/{id}/create

 Create a profile

-> POST /profile/{id}/create
+> POST /profile/{id}/update

 Update a profile

-> POST /profile/{id}/update
+> POST /profile/{id}/delete

 Delete a profile

-> POST /profile/{id}/delete
+> POST /profile/{id}/create-interaction

 Create an interaction

-> POST /profile/{id}/create-interaction